Recipe automations

 Connect-page credentials are referenced by id from inside the deployed snapshot.
 Two things to know:

 • Reauth at run time.
-A credential can drift to needs reauth (token expired, scope changed, app uninstalled).
+A credential can drift to needs reauth (token expired, permissions changed, app uninstalled).
 The deployment stays active, but executions using that credential will fail until you reconnect it from the Connect page.
 The original deployment doesn't need to be republished.

 Removing a deployment